 You must fill out IRS Form 8949 to provide details about your stock sales.
 Include the original date of purchase, the sale date and the amount you gained or lost.
-Enter stocks you held for one year or less into the first section of the form, and enter stocks you held for more than one year into the second section of the form.
+Enter stocks you held for one year or less into the first section of the form.
+Enter stocks you held for more than one year into the second section of the form.

 Capital Loss Carryover

-You need to know the date of each purchase, so that when you sell it, you know if it qualifies as long-term or short-term.
+You'll need to know the date of each purchase so that when you sell it, you know if it qualifies as long-term or short-term.
 If you buy and sell many stocks, trying to reconstruct the purchase dates on all of them at the end of the year can be daunting.
-Note the purchase date in a spreadsheet or notebook.
-The Internal Revenue Service requires this information, and it is up to you to keep track of it.
+Instead, note this information in a spreadsheet or notebook at the time of the transaction.
+The IRS requires this information, so make sure you have accurate records.

 You should check to make sure that the figures on your 1099-B, Form 8949 and Schedule D match.
 The IRS will perform this check, so you should too.
 This helps catch any math errors or inadvertent omissions so that your tax return won’t raise any red flags with the IRS.